Earning an IMRF Pension

 Each January 1 increase will be calculated on your original benefit amount, and will be the lower of:

-- One-half of the increase in the Consumer Price Index (urban) for the preceding year of the original amount.
+- One-half of the increase in the Consumer Price Index (urban) for the preceding year.
 If the CPI decreases or is zero, no increase is paid.

 Supplemental Benefit Payment ("13th payment")